poem-web/poem/docs/src/poem/routing.md

 The route object is actually an endpoint, which implements the `Endpoint` trait.

-In the following example, we dispatch the requests of `/a` and `'b` to different endpoints.
+In the following example, we dispatch the requests of `/a` and `/b` to different endpoints.

 ```rust
 use poem::{handler, Route};